Escape9002/ArcherTracking/README.md

 # ArcherTracking - JugenForscht 2020-2022
 ## Description
-This project (and "research") had the target to track motion via inertial sensors, on preferably an archer, to analyse their stance while shooting and help them improve said stance.
-The finished system is supposed to consist of the users phone and the sensors sticking to the shooters body, communication per BluetoothLowEnergy.
+This project (and "research") had the target to track motion via inertial sensors.
+It was to be used on an archer to analyse their stance while shooting and help them improve.
+The finished system is supposed to consist of the users phone and the sensors attached to the shooters body, communicating per BluetoothLowEnergy.
 It was submitted twice to a competition (Jugendforscht 2021 + Jugendforscht 2022).<br>

 ## Current progress
 This project is deprecated!
 It was split into three parts, which can be found here: